 About

-AGRI-CONNECT is an EU-funded programme, contributing towards inclusive economic job creation in the agricultural sector, and towards increasing food and nutrition security in Tanzania.
+AGRI-CONNECT was an EU-funded programme, contributing towards inclusive economic job creation in the agricultural sector, and towards increasing food and nutrition security in Tanzania.

-smallholder farmers in the Southern Highlands of Tanzania and in Zanzibar to be reached.
+smallholder farmers in the Southern Highlands of Tanzania and in Zanzibar reached.

 AGRI-CONNECT Strategic Alignment

-The programme connects farmers to markets, supports behaviour change for good nutrition practices and promotes women and youth employment and climate smart agriculture.
+The programme connected farmers to markets, supported behaviour change for good nutrition practices and promoted women and youth employment and climate smart agriculture.

 AGRI-CONNECT Result Areas